firebadnofire/yt-dlp-utils/README.md

 To do so, run `git clone https://github.com/FireBADnoFire/yt-dlp-utils.git` then cd into the `yt-dlp-utils` directory and run `sudo make uninstall` to remove old scripts.
 Then run `sudo make install` to install new scripts.

+# Alpha branch

+This branch is for anything considered by me to be in "alpha" state. ie: not ready for publishing.

+Currently, this branch has the /windows/ directory, which is currently where I am porting the scripts to windows.
+All scripts except for the `yt-gui` and related files like `Music` and `Video` are planned to be ported.

+Because of the nature of my scripts and how windows works, you will need to provide your own binaries for `yt-dlp` and `ffmpeg` in /windows/exes for it to work.